Instant Science

 Here you can find some personal reflections on issues concerning my professional interests.

-These include Business Process Management, Organization Design, and the use of information technology in a wide sense, especially in the pharmaceutical industry.
+These include Business Process Management, Organization Design, and the use of information technology in a wide sense.

 Disclaimer: This blog is not an official Gartner publication.
 The content represents my personal point of view, but not necessarily the official standpoint of my employer.